jcsalterego/jack/tests/README.md

 Test are written with [googletest](http://code.google.com/p/googletest/), a C++ testing framework.
-As a side effect, we have to compile Jack in C++.
+The codebase is still included and compiled in C, via `extern "C"`.